What You Should Know About a Neuropsychological Evaluation at Methodist

 Here’s what you should know if you or a loved one are scheduled for a neuropsychological evaluation at the clinic.

 Signs an evaluation may be helpful

-The Geriatric Assessment Clinic is led by fellowship-trained geriatric physicians and includes social workers and a pharmacist.
+The Geriatric Assessment Clinic is led by fellowship-trained geriatric physicians and includes a pharmacist.
 Our focus is on helping adults with known or suspected cognitive changes due to dementia, stroke, injury, neurological disease or other causes.
 After receiving a referral from a Methodist Physicians Clinic primary care provider, we conduct a thorough assessment to determine if your changes are related to normal aging, disease or illness, the effects of medication, or psychological factors.

 You may benefit from our services if you have experienced:

 - Social/psychological issues

 - Weight loss